rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 2. **SpringApplication.run()**:
    - Invoking `SpringApplication.run()` bootstraps the application.
-   - It sets up the default configuration, starts the Spring application context, and performs class path scans. ([Understanding the internal processes when a Spring Boot ... - Medium](https://medium.com/%40tuananhbk1996/understanding-the-internal-processes-when-a-spring-boot-application-begins-d906a8f71ce2?utm_source=chatgpt.com))
+   - It sets up the default configuration, starts the Spring application context, and performs class path scans.

 3. **ApplicationContext Initialization**:
    - Spring Boot determines the type of `ApplicationContext` to create based on the application type (web, reactive, etc.).
-   - It initializes the context, loading all beans and configurations. ([Spring Boot Startup Process - Dev Skill Builder](https://www.devskillbuilder.com/spring-boot-startup-process-dc851f670c42?utm_source=chatgpt.com))
+   - It initializes the context, loading all beans and configurations.

 4. **Auto-Configuration**:
    - Based on the dependencies present, Spring Boot auto-configures beans and settings.